ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    that a report be sent via email to "reports@example.com" so long as the report payload does not exceed 50 megabytes.

-   A formal definition is provided in {#formal-definition}.
+   A formal definition is provided in Section 6.4.

 6.3.
 General Record Format

    DMARC records follow the extensible "tag-value" syntax for DNS-based key records defined in DKIM [RFC6376].

-   {#iana-considerations} creates a registry for known DMARC tags and registers the initial set defined in this document.
+   Section 11 creates a registry for known DMARC tags and registers the initial set defined in this document.
 Only tags defined in this document or in later extensions, and thus added to that registry, are to be processed; unknown tags MUST be ignored.

    The following tags are introduced as the initial valid DMARC tags:

    adkim:  (plain-text; OPTIONAL; default is "r".)
 Indicates whether
       strict or relaxed DKIM Identifier Alignment mode is required by the Domain Owner.
-See {#dkim-identifiers} for details.
+See Section 3.1.1 for details.
 Valid values are as follows:

       r: relaxed mode